Life-changing cellular therapy for type 1 diabetes.

 The treatment involves introducing encapsulated porcine cells into the abdominal cavity of the patient in a simple laparoscopic procedure.
 LCT’s unique proprietary encapsulation technology means that this procedure does not require the use of immunosuppression.

-This trial builds on an earlier Russian Phase I/IIa trial, conducted in 2007–2010, which met its endpoints for safety and proof of principle for efficacy in human.
+This trial builds on an earlier Phase I/IIa trial in Russia, conducted in 2007–2010, which met its endpoints for safety and proof of principle for efficacy in humans.

-LCT conducted a Phase I/IIa clinical trial in Russia.
-A total of 9 patients received DIABECELL implants of varying dose strength.
+A total of eight patients received DIABECELL implants of varying dose strength.
 Some patients received multiple doses.

 Six of the eight patients on the trial demonstrated improvements in blood glucose control as reflected by reduction in glycated haemoglobin (HbA1c %) levels and reduction of the required daily dose of insulin injections.
 Two patients discontinued insulin injections entirely for up to 32 weeks.